 To maintain the CCOA designation, CCOAs must pay an annual membership fee and submit a total of 18 hours of continuing education (CE) credits including CPR every three years.
 When renewal requirements are met, a new three year CCOA certificate will be issued.
 Failure to maintain current CCOA status forfeits the legal right to use the CCOA designation, and the certificate is no longer recognized.

 Maintaining the certification requires:

 - Every 3 years - 18 hours of approved continuing education (CE)

 - Every 3 years - online or in-person CPR Level C certification

 - *Yearly - submitted annual membership fee payment

 *Annual membership fees are uploaded into the CCOAs cart in January of each year.
 The payment deadline is March 31.

 Credit is only given once for a course taken twice in a certification period.

 CCOAs must submit proof of CE using the online CE Tracker, available by logging into your CCOA Learning Portal.
-Credits may be uploaded to the CE Tracker any time before the deadline of your three-year renewal period.
+Credits may be uploaded any time before the deadline of your three-year renewal period.
 Submissions by fax, Canada Post, and email are not accepted.
 A copy of a CPR wallet card or certificate is acceptable.
 You will be contacted by CAO if CE credits are rejected.
 Always keep a copy of all CE submitted.

 Renewal dates are available in your personal CCOA Learning Portal.
 A renewal reminder notice is emailed in early September of your renewal year to the email address indicated in your contact information.